slime/slime/README.md

 for work, had a long list of hacks developed for myself, and wanted to share them with others.

-In 2013, SLIME development was stalling and patches rotting, so in 2014, I helped move SLIME to Github, set up its Travis CI system, fixed long-standing bugs and submitted many changes.
+In 2013, SLIME development was stalling, patches and issues rotting.
+In early 2014,  Luís Oliveira and myself moved SLIME to Github, set up its Travis CI system.
+I brought in the old bug reports from the Launchpad tracker, fixed long-standing problems and submitted many changes, particularly to the under-curated but popular "contrib" section.

-However, the changes that SLY brings to the table are too deep at the Elisp and Lisp level to be accepted to SLIME, given its current focus on stability.
-For the record, I find this perfectly reasonable.
-As an example, SLY frees itself from the Emacs 23 shackles and supports Emacs 24.3 only allowing for much cleaner code and liberal use of lexical binding.
+Now, the changes that SLY brings to the table are too deep at the Elisp and Lisp level to be accepted to SLIME, given its current focus on stability (for the record, I find this perfectly reasonable).
+The new features such as multiple inspectors cannot be realized well using only the existing "contrib" system.
+Finally, SLY frees itself from the Emacs 23 shackles and supports Emacs 24.3 only allowing for much cleaner code and liberal use of lexical binding.

 The list of technical reasons is bigger than this though, and you can read up on them in the [CONTRIBUTING.md][9] file.